There are dozens of investment options, and it can be a challenge to determine what makes sense for your financial goals.

 Getting by without a single amount of debt to your name seems quite impossible these days.
 Although there is a difference between good debt and bad debt, when your debt gets out of hand, you need an action plan to keep you and your finances from sinking.
-Prioritising your debt is one of the first things you should do when it feels like you are drowning in a sea of debt.
-This article will guide you through three easy steps on how you can prioritise your debt.
+Prioritizing your debt is one of the first things you should do when it feels like you are drowning in a sea of debt.
+This article will guide you through three easy steps on how you can prioritize your debt.

 Step 1: Write it down

 Make a list of all your existing debt and write it down on a piece of paper.
 This paper will be important moving forward so keep it in a safe place.
-Being organised during the entire process could go a long way so you might want to consider using a file where you can keep all your debt-related documents.
+Being organized during the entire process could go a long way so you might want to consider using a file where you can keep all your debt-related documents.
 You can also create a document on a computer should you prefer it.
 This will allow you to make changes as you work towards becoming debt-free.

 Step 2: Know your debt

 After writing down all your debt as explained in step one, you need to dig deeper into your finances.
-Before you can prioritise your existing debt, you need to exam your finances thoroughly.
+Before you can prioritize your existing debt, you need to exam your finances thoroughly.
 Work through your list of debt and gather as much information as possible regarding the debts you listed in step one.
 Get in touch with your credit providers and request the most recent statements of all the debt you have listed in step one.
 Get as much information as possible regarding all of your debt.
 Look into information like:

-Amount outstanding with each credit provider
+The amount outstanding with each credit provider

 Monthly repayment amounts with each credit provider